Getting a Mortgage on a Maisonette

 Which lenders offer mortgages for this property type?

-There are quite a lot of lenders, including HSBC, Live more and Penrith Building Society, that accept applications for maisonette mortgages.
+Quite a few lenders, including HSBC, Live More, and Penrith Building Society, accept applications for maisonette mortgages.
 The list decreases, however, when it comes to freehold maisonette mortgages.
-For example, Aldermore, Halifax for Intermediaries and Clydesdale Bank would all reject applications on this basis.
+For example, Aldermore, Halifax for Intermediaries, and Clydesdale Bank would all reject applications on this basis.

-For others like United Trust Bank, they’ll offer them but there might be stipulations.
+Others, like United Trust Bank, will offer them, but there might be stipulations.
 A common one is that a maisonette can’t be located above commercial premises or can’t be a new build.

-Specialist brokers are already familiar with such caveats, which is why it’s worth working with one throughout this process.
+Specialist brokers are already familiar with such caveats, so working with one throughout this process is worth it.

 Are interest rates higher for maisonettes?

-you could expect to sit toward the higher end of the 2.5% to 5.5% current interest rate range.
+You can expect to sit toward the higher end of the current interest rate range, 2.5% to 5.5%.

 Things to consider